hpe-storage/scod/docs/learn/video_gallery/index.md

 ### Using HPE Primera and HPE Nimble Storage with the VMware Tanzu and vSphere CSI Driver

-This tutorial shows how to use HPE Storage with VMware Tanzu as well as how to configure the vSphere CSI Driver for Kubernetes clusters running on VMware leveraging HPE Storage.
+This tutorial shows how to use HPE storage with VMware Tanzu as well as how to configure the vSphere CSI Driver for Kubernetes clusters running on VMware leveraging HPE storage.

 <iframe width="696" height="392" src="https://www.youtube.com/embed/iC5taH0wLs0" frameborder="2" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>